javierjulio/humble-bundle-key-exporter/README.md

 A bookmarklet to scrape [your HumbleBundle Keys page](https://www.humblebundle.com/home/keys) for unredeemed keys that once parsed will download that data in a formatted JSON file.
 This is meant for personal use.

 I've been a HumbleBundle supporter since it first started.
 As you might imagine, I have a large number of unredeemed game keys that I won't ever have the time for or am not interested in using.
-Since the data isn't exportable, this is a tool I created to get that data into an easy to use file so it can be modified and more easily shared with friends to give away games.
+Since the data isn't exportable, this is a tool I created to get that data into an easy to use file so it can be modified and more easily shared with friends.

 ## Usage